titedog/gw-mapmaking-help/gloomwood_cheats.md

 spawn ai_fishdog
 ```

-However, one fishdog is boring.. why not have 20?
-Well, to spawn `20 fishdogs`, type and run this command:
+However, one fishdog is boring... why not have 20?
+Well, to spawn 20 fishdogs, type and run this command:

 ```
 spawn ai_fishdog 20